 There are other factors that will dictate how much we can detect via the retronasal passage.

-We have enzymes in our mouths which will interact with the chemicals to either supress or release aromas meaning that in some cases aromas are amplified and in others they are removed entirely.
+We have enzymes in our mouths which will interact with the chemicals to either suppress or release aromas meaning that in some cases aromas are amplified and in others, they are removed entirely.

 The warmth of your mouth will also help to release aromas.

 The colder something is the less you can taste it, think of an ice-cold beer, very refreshing but doesn't have a lot of flavour, by increasing the temperature we can identify more aromas.

 There is sadly a reason some drinks are served as cold as possible.

 When we smell we are engaging our Orthonasal receptors, by drawing air in through the nose we are bringing aroma compounds within the air into contact with our olfactory receptors, this is where our sense of smell comes from.

 So, all those lovely flavours of roses, peaches, rosemary, and pine as well as the unpleasant aromas of rotten fruit, garbage and other less pleasant things I will not mention but leave you to imagine, are actually aromas, not tastes.

 Everything you think you can taste is actually smell.